 - Look for a medical problem.
 Pain, an infection, a hearing or vision problem, or a reaction to a medication may underlie the behavior change.
 Get a doctor’s input.

-When responding, refrain from correcting, reasoning, or bringing them into “reality.”
+When responding, avoid correcting, reasoning, or bringing them into “reality.”
+It will just frustrate everyone.
 Acknowledge your loved one’s feelings.
 They are real to him or her.

 Return to top